reconhub/learn/content/post/practical-vbd.md

 <http://science.sciencemag.org/content/early/2016/07/13/science.aag0219>
 and look at the parameter table of this model.

-Lets’ find the parameter values for the model.
+Let's find the parameter values for the model.
 Note that we are using all the parameters in the same time unit (days)

 ``` r
 Lv       <-        # life span of mosquitos (in days)